jclehner/bcm2-utils/doc/platform.md

 * ARM, "Brahma B15", (dual core, ARMv7, Cortex-A15), little-endian
 * MIPS, big-endian

+RAM is shared between both processors, but the MIPS core can only access part of it.

 The boot processor is the ARM core.
 The device can be set to secure boot mode using OTP (one-time programmable) memory.